How to Sell Ice Cream on the Street

 Get Your Permits

-Before legally selling on the street, you will need to get the proper licenses and permits.
+Before legally selling on the street, you will need to get the proper licenses and permits for an ice cream shop.
 So don’t be surprised if you get asked to show your licenses as you sell.

 It is common to be asked to show your license and permits by: